orchest/orchest/docs/source/development/development_workflow.rst

 Incremental development (hot reloading)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The steps above allow you to rebuild the images for the services.
-In addition, you can also install Orchest in dev mode by using the ``--dev`` flag
+In addition, you can also set Orchest to run in dev mode with ``orchest patch --dev``
 so that code changes are instantly reflected, without having to build the containers again.
 The services that support dev mode are: